Dwdeath/web/README.md

 I'm not your daddy, and being reckless on the internet was never on the table.

-so stfu (a kind of tofu. don't google it.), grab a drink and start reading the script.
+so stfu (a kind of tofu. don't google it.), grab a drink and start reading the script. at the moment of writing, it's incredibly short, but contains links to other scripts.
 ```
 # !!!END OF WARNING!!!